-There are eight women who are generally identified as the Myrrhbearers.
-Each of the four Gospels gives a different aspect of the roles of these eight women at the Cross and at the tomb on the morning of Pascha, perhaps since they arrived in different groups and at different times.
-The eight are:
+There are seven women who are generally identified as the Myrrhbearers.
+Each of the four Gospels gives a different aspect of the roles of these seven women at the Cross and at the tomb on the morning of Pascha, perhaps since they arrived in different groups and at different times.
+The seven are:

 - Mary, the Most Holy Mother of God

 - St Martha of Bethany

 - St Mary, the wife of Cleopas (or Alphaeus)